About the Artist

 A Brief Outline…

-She has, at various points in her life, been an early childhood educator, slung hash at the rich and famous, been a studio assistant for two very busy glass artists worked with a miriad of tools and machines in said studios and taken to the road to flog the glass and her own work.
+I have, at various points in my life, been an early childhood educator, slung hash at the rich and famous, been a studio assistant for two very busy glass artists worked with a myriad of tools and machines in said studios and taken to the road to flog the glass and my own work.

 Early in the 1970’s after much unsuccessful shopping I decided to knit my self the simple cardigan of quality woo I had been seeking.
 This lead to more for myself and for anyone who asked, at the cost of materials.
 I taught myself anything I hadn’t learned in school or from my Mother.